eldridgejm/dive-into-data-science/README.md

 notebook version of the given page in a JupyterHub session.

 However, the Jupyter notebooks used as source documents may include directives and other content that might confuse readers.
-These cells can be hidden by tagging them with `hide`.
-During the build, the Jupyter notebooks used to buiild the textbook are processed in order to remove any such cells.
-The resulting notebooks are stored in `notebooks/` in a file hierarchy mimicking that of `book/`.
-These are the notebooks that are served to the reader upon clicking the rocket icon to launch a JupyterHub instance.
+Therefore, as part of the build process, the source notebooks are transformed into "reader-friendly" notebooks and stored in the `notebooks/` directory (these are the notebooks that are launched when the user clicks the rocket link to interact with a page).
+The notebooks are made "reader-friendly" by several mechanisms:

+#### Admonition Cells

+Cells containing an admonition, such as

+    ````
+    ```{warning}

+    This is a warning.
+    ```
+    ````

+are automatically-identified and converted to Markdown:

+    **Warning**

+    This is a warning.

+This conversion occurs only if the directive is the only content of the cell.
+See `./scripts/make_reader_friendly_notebooks.py` for more information.

+### Hiddenanswer Cells

+Cells containing a hidden answer directive, such as

+    ````
+    ```{Hiddenanswer}
+    ---
+    question: This is the question
+    answer: This is the answer
+    ```
+    ````

+are automatically-identified and converted to Markdown:

+    **Question**: This is the question
+    **Answer**: This is the answer

+This conversion occurs only if the directive is the only content of the cell.
+See `./scripts/make_reader_friendly_notebooks.py` for more information.

+#### Hiding Cells

+Cells can be hidden in the reader-friendly version by adding a `hide-from-reader` tag to the cell.

 ### Git Hooks